Today’s post comes from Eva Paleczny, A/Learning & Education Specialist with Ontario Parks.

 Ontario Parks is now offering a new type of program at many of our parks!
 These Discovery Drop-ins are informal (drop-in any time within a two hour time frame), and encourage hands-on exploration, observation, and discovery of our parks natural and cultural features.

 Discovery Guides will provide you and your family with Discovery Activity Books and tools to explore the topic of the day – such as Feathered Friends!
-Visit the park page for details on kids programs.
+Contact your favourite park for weekly activities.